IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 ![System On Off](/images/MDMSSystemOnOff.png)

-The device is powered on when the system ID is shown on the LED.
+The device is powered on when the System ID is shown on the LED.

 ### Configuring Ethernet Connectivity